renierb/adventofcode/2017/csharp/Day02/readme.md

 What is the checksum for the spreadsheet in your puzzle input?

-Your puzzle answer was 32121.

-The first half of this puzzle is complete!
-It provides one gold star: *

 --- Part Two ---

 "Great work; looks like we're on the right track after all.
 Here's a star for your effort."
 However, the program seems a little worried.
 Can programs be worried?